ECMWFCode4Earth/fire-forecast/README.md

 ...
 TimeSeriesDataSnippets_validation_23.nc
 ```
-These contain train test and validation for all 24 hourly shifts.
-It is ensured, there are unique timeseries reserved for each category such that one will not have two snippets from the same timeseries in train and test for example.
+These contain train, test, and validation for all 24 hourly shifts.
+It is ensured, that there are unique timeseries reserved for each category such that one will not have two snippets from the same timeseries in train and test for example.

 ### 3. Convert to h5 format for training
-While the netCDF format is great to hold additional information about position and time of the fires, these are not needed in the training, such that we strip all information and convert it to the `h5` for a more machine learning friendly format.
-Additionally one can now filter the snippets additionally by applying threshold for the number of recorded fires on the first or second day (however not the intensity).
+While the netCDF format is great to hold additional information about position and time of the fires, these are not needed in the training, such that we strip all information and convert it to `h5` files for a more machine learning friendly format.
+Additionally one can now filter the snippets additionally by applying threshold for the number of recorded fires on the first or second day (however no filtering by intensity is possible at the moment).
 In this test case we apply the condition that there is at least one non-zero fire value on the first and the second day (default).
 The categories can be separated by the `filename_start` argument.
 Additionally one has to specifiy the meteo variables to include. in our case we choose the "Skin temperature" (skt) and the "Volumetric soil water layer 1" (swvl1).

 First create a directory for the output:
 ```